recio-sjogren/personal-website/data/blog/my-own-defaults.md

 title: 'Tweaking my own defaults'
 date: '2021-01-12'
 tags: []
 summary: 'For my first technology post, I have decided to write about a book about philosophy.
-Hang in there with me.
-I am reading Zen and the Art of Motorcycle Maintenance by the great Robert M. Pirsig.'
+Hang in there with me.'
----

-✨ Hi all, my name is Manolo Recio Sjögren and I am a designer and technologist based in Sunny London.
-I’ll be sharing stories about building products, technology and startups.✨

 ---

 ![Tweaking my own defaults](/static/images/tweaks.png)